-The AD5763 is a dual, 16-bit, serial input, bipolar voltage output digital-to-analog converter (DAC) that operates from supply voltages of ± 4.75 V up to ± 5.25 V. The nominal full-scale output range is ± 4.096 V. The AD5763 provides integrated output amplifiers, reference buffers, and proprietary power-up/power-down control circuitry.
+The AD5765 is a quad, 16-bit, serial input, bipolar voltage output, digital-to-analog converter (DAC) that operates from supply voltages of ± 4.75 V to ± 5.25 V. The nominal full-scale output range is ± 4.096 V. The AD5765 provides integrated output amplifiers, reference buffers, and proprietary power-up/power-down control circuitry.
 The part also features a digital I/O port, which is programmed via the serial interface.
-The part incorporates digital offset and gain adjust registers per channel.
+The part incorporates digital offset and gain adjustment registers per channel.

-The AD5763 is a high performance converter that offers guaranteed monotonicity, integral nonlinearity (INL) of ± 1 LSB, low noise, and 10 μs settling time.
+The AD5765 is a high performance converter that offers guaranteed monotonicity, integral nonlinearity (INL) of ± 1 LSB, low noise, and 10 μ s settling time.
 During power-up (when the supply voltages are changing), the outputs are clamped to 0 V via a low impedance path.

-The AD5763 uses a serial interface that operates at clock rates of up to 30 MHz and is compatible with DSP and microcontroller interface standards.
+The AD5765 uses a serial interface that operates at clock rates of up to 30 MHz and is compatible with DSP and microcontroller interface standards.
 Double buffering allows the simultaneous updating of all DACs.
-The input coding is programmable to either twos complement or offset binary formats.
-The asynchronous clear function clears all DAC registers to either bipolar zero or zero scale depending on the coding used.
-The AD5763 is ideal for both closed-loop servo control and open-loop control applications.
-The AD5763 is available in a 32-lead TQFP, and offers guaranteed specifications over the -40°C to +105°C industrial temperature range.
-Figure 1 contains a functional block diagram of the AD5763.
+The input coding is programmable to either a twos complement or an offset binary format.
+The asynchronous clear function clears all DAC registers to either bipolar zero or zero scale, depending on the coding used.
+The AD5765 is ideal for both closed-loop servo control and open-loop control applications.
+The AD5765 is available in a 32-lead TQFP and offers guaranteed specifications over the -40° C to $+105^{\circ}$ C industrial temperature range.
+Figure 1 contains a functional block diagram of the AD5765.